riedlma/topictiling/de.tudarmstadt.langtech.semantics.segmentation.topictiling/README.txt

 topictiling.bat (Windows-based system).
 The output is given in an XML format with suggested topical boundaries.

+HINT FOR NON-LATIN LANGUAGES:
+If you want to process e.g. Chinese, Arabic languages with TopicTiling you have to provide tokenized text (both for TopicTiling and GibbsLDA) and in addition use the flag -s which disables the Stanford tokenization and uses instead a simple whitespace tokenizer that expects one sentence per line

 The parameters of the script are shown when no parameters are given: